Eruhitsuji/SFGPL/py/createDocs/docs/en/verbConjugation.md

 {page_header}

-The SFGPL has words that modify verbs, such as tense, phase and auxiliary verbs.
+The SFGPL has words that modify verbs, such as tense, aspect and auxiliary verbs.
 These words are mainly attached directly to the verb and modify it, while others modify the whole sentence.

 ## Verb tenses